2Yr·

 https://tradebrains.in/dcf-calculator/

 Appreciate these links.
-If you have not read Damodaran's book or have not been part of his lectures at New York University, you will probably never know about it otherwise (except you now ;)).
-The links provide extensive Excel tools that would require payment on many sites.
-Partially you have also directly Youtube explanation videos of Damodaran integrated in the respective Excel Sheets.
-The book also gives all the tools to be able to evaluate companies.
+If you have not read Damodaran's book or were not part of his lectures at New York University, you will probably never know about it (except you now ;)).
+The links provide extensive Excel tools that would have to be paid for on many sites.
+In some cases, you have also integrated YouTube explanatory videos by Damodaran directly into the respective Excel sheets.
+The book also provides all the tools you need to evaluate companies.
 I therefore recommend it to anyone who has a certain basic knowledge of balance sheet analysis.

 There are basically two approaches to valuing companies: